Internationalizing GIMP Scheme Plugins

 At the bottom of mySuiteMore.scm, declare intent to translate:

-In this use case, the translation data is duplicated and installed to two places.
+(script-fu-register-i18n "plugin-in-my3" "mySuiteMore")Note that In this use case, the domain name is different, so the translation data will be duplicated and installed to two places.
 (It may seem wasteful to duplicate a file, but for now, there is no other way to do this.)

 The installed files: